 III.
-Defining IT Business Value in Times of Economic Aus-9 205 terity 206
+Defining IT Business Value in Times of Economic Austerity

-Economic austerity measures are taken as the response of a government whose ability to borrow money is curtailed 207 or diminished due to several reasons the main one being large public debt and inability to service the required 208 payments on this debt and therefore there is a "default risk".
-Raising taxes and reduced expenditures on public 209 projects and programs are the main tools that a government in financial distress use to reel in their deficits.
-210 At the same time, falling private income reduces the amount of tax revenue that a government generates.
-In 211 such environment, businesses are squeezed between falling demand for their products or services, reduced public 212 213 expenditure, and increased taxation.
-Many European countries such as Greece, Italy, Spain and Ireland, (but 214 also more recently Finland too) were forced into a mode of austerity of higher or lesser degree in order to stabilize 215 their economies following the massive credit crisis and global recession of 2008, which left their balance sheets 216 crippled.
-The regimes of economic austerity that were implemented in Europe since 2009 have run contradictory to the 217 schools of economic thought that have been prominent since the Great Depression and which were influenced by 218 the so called Keynesian economics 5 Countries that belong to a monetary union, such as the which stipulated 219 that the governments should increase spending during a recession in order to replace falling private demand.
-220 The logic was that if demand is not propped up and stabilized by the government, unemployment will continue 221 to rise and the economic recession will be prolonged.
-Under the regime of strict economic austerity, currently 222 followed in Europe, the opposite trend is followed especially for the countries mentioned earlier which belong to 223 the European Union.
-European Union, do not have as much autonomy or flexibility to use their central banks to 224 artificially lower interest rates or increase the money supply in an attempt to encourage the private market into 225 spending or investing its way out.
-In this case, the only feasible option for these countries is to reduce spending 226 and raise taxes thus enacting the business squeezing cycle mentioned above.
-By contrast, autonomous countries 227 can use a number of other options mainly lowering interest rates and increasing the money supply to get out of 228 a downturn ??
-5 Named after .
-229
+Economic austerity measures are taken as the response of a government whose ability to borrow money is curtailed or diminished due to several reasons the main one being large public debt and inability to service the required payments on this debt and therefore there is a "default risk".
+Raising taxes and reduced expenditures on public projects and programs are the main tools that a government in financial distress use to reel in their deficits.
+At the same time, falling private income reduces the amount of tax revenue that a government generates.
+In such environment. businesses are squeezed between falling demand for their products or services, reduced public expenditure, and increased taxation.
+Many European countries such as Greece, Italy, Spain and Ireland, (but also more recently Finland too) were forced into a mode of austerity of higher or lesser degree in order to stabilize their economies following the massive credit crisis and global recession of 2008, which left their balance sheets crippled.

+The regimes of economic austerity that were implemented in Europe since 2009 have run contradictory to the schools of economic thought that have been prominent since the Great Depression and which were influenced by the so called Keynesian economics5 which stipulated that the governments should increase spending during a recession in order to replace falling private demand.
+The logic was that if demand is not propped up and stabilized by the government, unemployment will continue to rise and the economic recession will be prolonged.
+Under the regime of strict economic austerity, currently followed in Europe, the opposite trend is followed especially for the countries mentioned earlier which belong to the European Union.